Weini Kelati: 2023

-In January, Kelati finished fifth at the 2023 USA Cross Country Championships held in Richmond, Virginia.
-This achievement granted her a place on the American national team, allowing her to compete at the 44th World Athletics Cross Country Championships.
-The event took place in Bathurst, Australia on February 18, 2023.
-Despite encountering challenges, including hip pain and a miscounted lap during the race, Kelati managed to complete the course, finishing in the twenty-first spot.
+In January, Kelati finished fifth at the 2023 USA Cross Country Championships held in Richmond, Virginia, which qualified her to compete for the United States at the 44th World Athletics Cross Country Championships in Bathurst, Australia on February 18, 2023.
+Kelati 21st while dealing with hip pain and miscounting a lap.
 She was the second American to cross the finish line, following her former University of New Mexico teammate, Ednah Kurgat, who came in 18th.

 In July, Kelati participated in the 2023 USA Outdoor Track and Field Championships in the 5000 m and 10000 m, finishing in eighth and fourth, respectively.
 In September, she clinched a first-place finish at the USATF 10 km Championships.
 The following month, she finished fifth in the 5k at the 2023 World Athletics Road Running Championships in Riga, Latvia.
 In November, Kelati contested the USATF 5K Championships, and while she entered the race as the two-time defending champion, she finished in fifth place.

 2024

 Kelati placed fourth at the Houston Half Marathon in 1:06:25 on January 14, setting the American record in the event and averaging 5:04 minutes per mile.
 En route to the finish, she also set a North American record for 20 km (63:05).
-Six days after setting an American record for the half marathon in Houston, Kelati attained another victory at the USATF National Club Cross Country Championships, held at Pole Green Park in Richmond, Virginia.
-She ran 32:58.6 to finish first in the 10-kilometer race.
+Six days after setting an American record for the half marathon in Houston, Kelati won the 10-kilometer race at USATF National Club Cross Country Championships at Pole Green Park in Richmond, Virginia with a time of 32:58.6.
 In March, she represented the United States at the 2024 World Athletics Cross Country Championships in Belgrade, Serbia, where she finished in 15th as the top American.
-At the 2024 Olympic Trials, Kelati won a national title in the 10000m, qualifying her to represent the United States at the 2024 Summer Olympics in Paris.
+At the 2024 Olympic Trials, Kelati won a national title in the 10000m, which qualified her to represent the United States at the 2024 Summer Olympics in Paris.